minhajfatima/mysql/README.md

-# mysql assignments on e commerce website data analysis
+# mysql assignments on E commerce website data analysis
 for details mail me or message me in git.